itsOwen/playcount-decky/README.md

 - 💡 Suggest new features
 - 🤝 Contribute to the code

-Let’s build something awesome together!
+Let's build something awesome together!